sutta » kn » snp » vagga2 » Sutta Nipāta 2.14

 Musā na bhāse na ca majjapo siyā;

-or lie, or drink alcohol.
+or lie, or drink liquor.

 Abrahmacariyā virameyya methunā,